AndrewPrifer/tiny-async/README.md

 A function that takes the arguments to pass to the async function and returns a promise that resolves with an object containing:

-- `data: any`: The data that was returned by the async function.
+- `data: Data`: The data that was returned by the async function.
 - `latest: boolean`: Whether the execution is the latest one.
 Useful for avoiding race conditions.

 **Example**